muhammedBkf/Algorithms-and-data-structures-in-c/README.md

 # Algorithms-and-data-structures-in-c
-Some algorithms and problems i solved why learning c programming and data structures
+Some algorithms and problems i solved while learning c programming and data structures